Shewiiii/Ugoku-bot/README.md

 ## To do:

+- Finish the music player:- Add the possibility to search a song instead of giving a deezer/spotify link.
+  - Add a command to pop songs from queue list.
+  - ...
+- Add a /meaning command, to search the meaning (+sentence/pitch accent/...) of a Japanese word.
 - Add info embeds
-- Finish the music player:
-  - Add the possibility to search a song instead of giving a deezer/spotify link.
-  - ...
 - Improve queue design
 - Add download modes (eg. upload songs one by one for albums/playlists).
 - Auto detect the availability of a song and set an ARL from where the song is available.